 The Organization's financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents, investments and pledges receivable.
 At times, cash and cash equivalent balances exceed federally insured amounts.
+The Organization's non-interest bearing cash balances are fully insured by the Federal Deposit Insurance Corporation through December 31, 2012.
 The Organization believes it reduces risks associated with balances in excess of federally insured amounts by maintaining its cash with major financial institutions with sound financial standing.
 Management continually monitors receivable balances and believes that its exposure to credit risk is limited.
 Investment securities are exposed to various risks, such as interest rate risk, market risk and credit risk.
-As a result of liquidity issues experienced in the global credit and capital markets, it is at least reasonably possible that changes in risks in the near term could occur which in turn could materially affect the amounts reported in the accompanying consolidated financial statements.